msmhq/msm/docs/commands/server.md

 Sets a the jar file a server will use when starting up.
 If only a jar group is specified the latest jar in that group will be used.
 However if a file name is also given, it will be looked for in the jar group and used instead.

+    <server> console

+Resumes and connects the user to the underlying screen session which runs the server. "screen" is a tool which allows a terminal to run in the background and be returned to when necessary.
+The `<server> console` command "resumes" the screen session allow direct access to the server console.

+**Warning: Pressing Control+C in a screen session will terminate/stop/kill the Minecraft server.** To leave a screen session (and the server) running use the "Control+A then D" key combination.

+    <server> config <setting> <value>

+Each vanilla Minecraft server has a `server.properties` file which controls aspects from which map to load, to the game difficulty, to special settings understandable only to Minecraft Server Manager.
+These values can be change by editing the file directly, or by using this command.

+If a setting already exists in the file, it will be updated with the new value, if it does not yet exist a new entry will be appended to the end of the file.

+This command may be a good entry point for admins not familiar with command line file editors such as vim or emacs.

 [we-snapshots]: http://wiki.sk89q.com/wiki/WorldEdit/Snapshots
 [active-vs-inactive]: {{ site.baseurl }}docs/concepts/active-vs-inactive.html